 \subsection{Overview}

 In this section, we provide a brief introduction to the proposed RoboGPT-R1 framework.
-In contrast to previous approaches that solely rely on SFT, this study explores the incorporation of RL and reasoning techniques to better align with the embodied planning tasks.
-Section \ref{training scheme} will introduce the two-stage learning scheme.
-As demonstrated in Figure 1, the training of agents is comprised of two phases: an initial SFT phase, the purpose of which is to instil fundamental knowledge and elementary reasoning capabilities into the agent; and a subsequent reinforcement learning phase, the function of which is to utilise the GRPO policy optimisation algorithm to enable the agent to explore, think, and learn independently continuously.
-Next, to address issues such as inconsistent timing during multi-step reasoning, poor action planning, and poor performance on long-term tasks, we designed a rule-based, verifiable reward to incentivize the VLM's planning capabilities in Section \ref{reward design}.
+In contrast to previous approaches that solely rely on SFT, this study explores the incorporation of RL and reasoning techniques to better align the model with embodied planning tasks.
+Section~\ref{sec:training_scheme} will introduce the two-stage learning scheme.
+As demonstrated in Fig.~\ref{fig:framework}, the training of agents is comprised of two phases: an initial SFT phase, the purpose of which is to instill fundamental knowledge and elementary reasoning capabilities into the agent; and a subsequent reinforcement learning phase, the function of which is to utilize the GRPO policy optimization algorithm to enable the agent to continually explore, think, and learn independently.
+Next, to address issues such as unstable step-to-step coherence in multi-step reasoning, limited error recovery, and poor performance on long-term tasks, we designed a rule-based, verifiable reward to incentivize the VLM's planning capabilities in Section \ref{sec:reward_design}.